Legislative Council Votes on TSSAA Bylaw Changes - NewsBreak

 Effective immediately, the Council approved proposed changes to Article I, Section 9 (Coaches) of the TSSAA/TMSAA Bylaws regarding the penalties for failure to submit coaches properly on the TSSAA Portal.

-The post Legislative Council Votes on TSSAA Bylaw Changes appeared first on Wilson County Source .
+The post Legislative Council Votes on TSSAA Bylaw Changes appeared first on Cheatham County Source .

 Comments / 0